syncfusion-content/xamarin-docs/Xamarin/SfDateTimeRangeNavigator/rangenavigator.md

 ## Adding SfDateTimeRangeNavigator reference

+You can add SfDateTimeRangeNavigator reference in one of the following methods:

-**Adding SfDateTimeRangeNavigator reference from nuget.org**
+**Method 1: Adding SfDateTimeRangeNavigator reference from nuget.org**

 Syncfusion Xamarin components are available in [nuget.org](https://www.nuget.org/).
-To add date-time range navigator to your project, open the NuGet package manager in Visual Studio, search for [Syncfusion.Xamarin.SfChart](https://www.nuget.org/packages/Syncfusion.Xamarin.SfChart/), and then install it.
+To add SfDateTimeRangeNavigator to your project, open the NuGet package manager in Visual Studio, search for [Syncfusion.Xamarin.SfChart](https://www.nuget.org/packages/Syncfusion.Xamarin.SfChart/), and then install it.

 ![Adding Xamarin.Forms date-time range navigator reference](gettingstarted_images/img3.png)

-N> Install the same version of the date-time range navigator NuGet in all the projects.
+N> Install the same version of the SfDateTimeRangeNavigator NuGet in all the projects.

-**Adding SfDateTimeRangeNavigator reference from toolbox**
+**Method 2: Adding SfDateTimeRangeNavigator reference from toolbox**

 Syncfusion also provides Xamarin Toolbox.
 Using this toolbox, you can drag the SfDateTimeRangeNavigator control to the XAML page.
 It will automatically install the required NuGet packages and add the namespace to the page.
 To install Syncfusion Xamarin Toolbox, refer to [Toolbox](https://help.syncfusion.com/xamarin/utility#toolbox).

-**Adding SfDateTimeRangeNavigator assemblies manually from the installed location**
+**Method 3: Adding SfDateTimeRangeNavigator assemblies manually from the installed location**

 If you prefer to manually reference the assemblies instead referencing from NuGet, add the following assemblies in respective projects.